yheechan/FL-Dataset-Generator/src/02_select_usable_buggy_versions/README.md

 # 02 Selecting usable buggy versions
 "Usable" buggy versions refer to buggy versions of target subject where:
 * all the failing test case executes its designated **buggy line number** (coverage measureable)
+* atleast one failing and one passing TC exists.

 ## 02-1 Selecting initial buggy version
-This step specifically describes the selected buggy versions as **"initial"** because selected buggy versions at the step have a probablity of being excluded due it is checked to be not **"usable"**.
+This step specifically describes the selected buggy versions as **"initial"** because selected buggy versions at this step have a probablity of being excluded when it doesn't satisfy the standard of being **"usable"**.

 1. Initialize working directory for target subject ``<subject-name>-working_directory/``
-    2. Copies subject source repository
+    * Copies subject source repository
-    3. Copies user configurations of target subject
+    * Copies user configurations of target subject
-    4. Copies configure and build script to indicated paths
+    * Copies configure and build script to indicated paths
-2. Randomly selected user given number of buggy versions (in which it includes the **real-world-buggy-versions** given by the user)
+2. Randomly selected user given number of buggy versions (in which it includes the **real-world-buggy-versions** given by the user in config directory)

 ```
 $ ./general_command.py --subject libxml2 --num-versions 300